anisurrahmanfaysal/Daily_Notes/README.md

 ### C# Operators <a name="operators"></a>

-<p>Arrays are used to store multiple values in a single variable, instead of declaring separate variables for each value.</p>
+<p>Operators, in C#, are symbols used within an expression or statement to specify the operations to be performed during evaluation of the expression.</p>

 <img src="images/csharp_images/csharp_operators/csharp_operators-1.jpg">